Adrodoc/claiming-heads/README.md

 ### How to Show Claimed Areas?
 Below is a handy function that shows the bordes of the closest claimed area you are inside of.

-To add this function to your server, please create a file called "shared-profile.lua" and place it into the "config/wizards-of-lua/libs/shared" directory of your Minecraft server.
+To add this function to your server, please create a file called `shared-profile.lua` and place it into the `config/wizards-of-lua/libs/shared` directory of your Minecraft server.
 Then insert the following lines into it:

 ```lua
 function showClaims()